Starwaster/HeatPump/GameData/HeatPump/README.md

 * Resource cost per kilowatt of heat removed.
 * The amount of heat moved into the radiator is split up among any symmetrically added radiators.

-This mod comes with a radiator part created by zzz (licensed by GingerCorp) Heat Pump versions of all stock radiators are also included.
+This mod comes with a radiator part created by zzz (licensed by GingerCorp).
+Heat Pump versions of all stock radiators are also included.